morse-simulator/morse/doc/morse/user/multinode/hla.rst

 Data exchange in an HLA simulation (called a *federation*) is specified in a set of tables, that compose a FOM (Federation Object Model).
-The two tables that are relevant for the MORSE federation given here-after.
+Below are the two tables that are relevant for the MORSE federation.

 .. table:: Object Class Sructure